pascalbayer/bridgejs/README.md

 bridgejs
 ========

-A realtime data synchronization framework for nodejs and clients
+A Web Application Framework for NodeJS and Clients

 Install